Skip to main content

 boolean

-Set to true for videos longer than 140 seconds.
+Multipart video uploads only.
+Set to true for video/mp4 files longer than 140 seconds.
 Defaults to false.

 Response